Rhode Island Works

-The Rhode Island Works Program provide financial and employment services for needy families in order to give children a healthy growth.
+Rhode Island Works is a program intended to provide financial and employment services for needy families in order to give children a healthy growth.
 The program was intended to provide families of low income the necessary aids such as food, shelter, clothing, child care, and medical care as well as assisting parents in finding employment.
 Applicants for the program are eligible if they are living in the state of Rhode of Island and also if they meet the Department of Human Services eligibility requirements that are set forth.

 Background

-The Rhode Island Works program was introduced in 2008 as a mean to provide aid to low-income families who are struggling to find jobs and the proper amenities for their children.
+Rhode Island Works was introduced in 2008 as a means to provide aid to low-income families who are struggling to find jobs and the proper amenities for their children.
 It replaced the former program known as the Family Independence Program (FIP) which was created in 1996.
 The program came to be after each states were provided a block grant under the federal Temporary Assistance for Needy Families or TANF.
 The grants from TANF allowed each state to use the money in their own program to help the low income families within their state base on needs of the people.
 Unlike the previous program FIP, RI works became more restrictive in the new changes it implemented such as limiting the amount of time family remains in the program from 60 months to 48 months.

 The cash assistance that is used to help low income families are controlled at the state level.
 They are to decide the amount of money that is needed to give to a family that has no income and after the level of cash assistance is set for each level.
 The states also have to decide the earning disregard and the benefit reduction rate.
 Earning disregard is how much a family can make and continue to keep the benefit and the benefit reduction rate is the level in which benefits are reduced and the earning increased above the earning disregard.
 The states are free to set the benefit levels and make adjustments that they see fit their state welfare program.